-The results of operations data for the years ended January 1, 2009, December 27, 2007 and December 28, 2006 and the balance sheet data as of January 1, 2009 and December 27, 2007 are derived from the audited financial statements of NCM, Inc. and NCM LLC included elsewhere in this document.
+The results of operations data for the years ended December 31, 2009, January 1, 2009 and December 27, 2007 and the balance sheet data as of December 31, 2009 and January 1, 2009 are derived from the audited financial statements of NCM, Inc. and NCM LLC included elsewhere in this document.
+The balance sheet data as of December 27, 2007 is derived from the audited financial statements of NCM, Inc. (not presented herein).

-The results of operations data for the nine months ended December 29, 2005 and the balance sheet data as of December 28, 2006 and December 29, 2005 are derived from the audited financial statements (not presented herein) of predecessor NCM LLC.
+The results of operations data for the year ended December 28, 2006 and the nine months ended December 29, 2005 and the balance sheet data as of December 28, 2006 and December 29, 2005 are derived from the audited financial statements (not presented herein) of predecessor NCM LLC.

-The results of operations data for RCM, a joint predecessor of NCM LLC, for the three months ended March 31, 2005 and the year ended December 30, 2004 and the balance sheet data as of March 31, 2005 are derived from the audited financial statements of RCM.
-The balance sheet data as of December 30, 2004 are derived from the unaudited financial statements of RCM.
+The results of operations data for RCM, a joint predecessor of NCM LLC, for the three months ended March 31, 2005 and the balance sheet as of March 31, 2005 are derived from the audited financial statements (not presented herein) of RCM.

-The results of operations data for NCN, a joint predecessor of NCM LLC, for the 14 weeks ended March 31, 2005, the 38 weeks from April 2, 2004 through December 23, 2004 and for the 53 weeks ended April 1, 2004 and the balance sheet data as of March 31, 2005 are derived from the audited financial statements (not presented herein) of NCN.
-The balance sheet data as of April 1, 2004 and December 23, 2004 are derived from the unaudited financial statements (not presented herein) of NCN.
+The results of operations data for NCN, a joint predecessor of NCM LLC, for the 14 weeks ended March 31, 2005 and the balance sheet data as of March 31, 2005 are derived from the audited financial statements (not presented herein) of NCN.

-The historical financial statements for periods prior to February 12, 2007 do not reflect what our results of operations and financial position would have been had we been a stand-alone, public company for the periods presented.
+The historical financial statements for periods prior to February 13, 2007 do not reflect what our results of operations and financial position would have been had we been a stand-alone, public company for the periods presented.
 Specifically, such historical results of operations do not give effect to the matters set forth below:

-- the terms of the ESAs, which differ from NCM LLC's prior contractual arrangements with NCM LLC's founding members and will have on going material significance to NCM LLC's results of operations, (i) assign legacy contracts to NCM LLC, (ii) make additional inventory of lobby promotions, CineMeetings and Fathom events available to NCM LLC on a pre-approved basis, (iii) make additional theatre advertising inventory available to NCM LLC, to sell such inventory at stated rates to the founding members in order for them to fulfill their on-screen advertising commitments to their beverage concessionaires, and (iv) change the formula for the calculation of the circuit share expense (known as the theatre access fee in the ESAs); - adjustments to income tax provisions to account for NCM, Inc.'s status as a taxable entity with an ownership interest in NCM LLC; - the elimination of non-recurring restructuring charges at NCN relating to the formation of NCM LLC; - the completion of the non-cash recapitalization of NCM LLC pursuant to which existing members of NCM LLC received one common membership unit and one preferred membership unit in exchange for each outstanding common membership unit; - the completion of the financing transaction, pursuant to which the preferred membership units issued to the founding members in a non-cash recapitalization of NCM LLC were redeemed from the proceeds of a term loan that is part of our new senior secured credit facility; - the completion of the IPO and the use of proceeds therefrom as set forth in this document, including our acquisition of 44.8% of the common membership units in NCM LLC at the date of the IPO, which will be accounted for by our consolidation of NCM LLC; and - the payment by NCM LLC of a portion of the proceeds it received from us to NCM LLC's founding members for their agreeing to modify our payment obligations under the ESAs.
+- the terms of the ESAs, which differ from NCM LLC's prior contractual arrangements with NCM LLC's founding members and have on going material significance to NCM LLC's results of operations, (i) assign legacy contracts to NCM LLC, (ii) make additional inventory of lobby promotions, Fathom business and consumer events available to NCM LLC on a pre-approved basis, (iii) make additional theatre advertising inventory available to NCM LLC, to sell such inventory at stated rates to the founding members in order for them to fulfill their on-screen advertising commitments to their beverage concessionaires, and (iv) change the formula for the calculation of the circuit share expense (known as the theatre access fee in the ESAs); - adjustments to income tax provisions to account for NCM, Inc.'s status as a taxable entity with an ownership interest in NCM LLC; - the elimination of non-recurring restructuring charges at NCN relating to the formation of NCM LLC; - the completion of the non-cash recapitalization of NCM LLC pursuant to which existing members of NCM LLC received one common membership unit and one preferred membership unit in exchange for each outstanding common membership unit; - the completion of the financing transaction, pursuant to which the preferred membership units issued to the founding members in a non-cash recapitalization of NCM LLC were redeemed from the proceeds of a term loan that is part of our new senior secured credit facility; - the completion of the IPO and the use of proceeds there from as set forth in this document, including our acquisition of 44.8% of the common membership units in NCM LLC at the date of the IPO, which will be accounted for by our consolidation of NCM LLC; and - the payment by NCM LLC of a portion of the proceeds it received from us to NCM LLC's founding members for their agreeing to modify our payment obligations under the ESAs.